biku89/EDA---World-Population-Growth/README.md

 ![obraz](https://github.com/user-attachments/assets/fc2a91aa-6e23-462d-b7c1-68593385fcdb)
 ![obraz](https://github.com/user-attachments/assets/7106d848-c441-4e25-aa99-d200844ddd1c)

+**Analysis:**
-**These bar plots illustrate the distribution of cities by country within each continent, highlighting which countries have the most urban areas.
-For example, in Asia, China and India have the highest number of cities, reflecting their large urban populations.**
+These bar plots illustrate the distribution of cities by country within each continent, highlighting which countries have the most urban areas.
+For example, in Asia, China and India have the highest number of cities, reflecting their large urban populations.

 ```python
 -- Population Growth by Continent